Why Both Time and Dose Size Adjustments Need to be Done in the Circadian T3 Method (CT3M)

 Imagine a sandy beach, which is sheltered from the sea by large rocks.
 Only a wave that is large and powerful enough is capable of striking the rocks and sending a spray of seawater over them to drench the sand beyond."

-The way this works is that as you increase the circadian dose the size of that wave increases and significantly more FT3 becomes available to the adrenals.
-This is NOT subtle or manageable.
-It is crude and somewhat unpredictable way to alter the function of the adrenal glands but it is of course necessary.
+The way this works is that as you increase the circadian dose the size of that wave increases and significantly more FT3 becomes available to the cells (including the pituitary gland, which we are trying to encourage to work properly).

-Consequently, adjusting the size of the circadian dose is the rough-tuning dial on our adrenal glands in the CT3M.
+Consequently, adjusting the size of the circadian dose is the rough-tuning dial on our cortisol production in the CT3M.

 We Need Time and Dose Size Adjustments.

 For the CT3M to work we need a rough adjustment and we need fine-tuning.
-It is too easy to cause too much cortisol or aldosterone to be generated in some people and in others there adrenals take longer to recover and we need to have a circadian dose that is as good as it can be without over-straining the adrenals.
+It is too easy to cause too much cortisol to be generated in some people and in others their system takes longer to recover and we need to have a CT3M dose that is as good as it can be without over-straining the system.

 In summary the typical steps are: